DuckBoss/JJMumbleBot/README.md

 - <b>Custom Command Tokens</b> - Custom command recognition tokens (ex: !command, ~command, /command, etc)
 - <b>Command Tick Rates</b> - Commands in the queue are processed by the tick rate assigned in the config.
 - <b>Multi-Threaded Command Processing</b> - Commands in the queue are handled in multiple threads for faster processing.
+- <b>Reconfigurable Command Privileges</b> - The user privileges required to execute commands can be completely reconfigured.

 ## Wiki
 <b> Please check out the wiki for documentation </b> <br>